pranavpandey/pranavpandey.github.io/README.md

 ### Twitter widgets

 Home screen has an option to display twitter widgets.
-Just add your profile link in the `src/pages/pp-home.html` page.
-For loading twitter widgets, I am using [this polymer element](https://github.com/joaovieira/twitter-widgets).
+Add your profile link in the `src/pages/pp-home.html` file to display the latest tweets.
+For loading twitter widgets, I am using
+[this polymer element](https://github.com/joaovieira/twitter-widgets).
 You can also add multiple widgets.